-Should a student find himself or herself in financial hardship, (s)he can request community service hours in lieu of fines.
+Should a student encounter financial hardship, they can request community service hours in lieu of fines.
 The decision to allow service versus fines is at the discretion of the hearing officer.
 If service hours are an option, it is up to the student in violation to contract a service hour agreement plan with a University employee.
 More information about this option is available from the Resident Directors, or from the Assistant Director of Student Life.